benchristelcom/benchristelcom.github.io/src/heroes4/map-design-ideas.md

 - Micromanagement is annoying.
 Optimal caravan play is especially tedious.
 - If you're optimizing for fun, the right number of towns to have is about 2.
   3 is okay.
 More than that is too much to keep track of.
+- Similarly, the best number of heroes is probably about 3.
 - Castles are OP.
 Probably only Death should be allowed to have one.\
 - One of my least favorite features of the game is the "the enemy turns to flee at your approach" dialog.